Quick guide to loan underwriting

 Loan underwriting is the process that we undertake to analyse all of the information provided by each loan applicant and their credit file to assess whether or not that applicant meets our minimum loan criteria.
 As part of that process all data is verified, analysed and summarised to paint a picture of each applicant.

 Our experienced underwriting team review each case to assess the likelihood of borrowers making their required payments based on both the current affordability of the loan and their financial past.
-This means that we only approve personal loan applications where we can demonstrate that loan repayments are affordable, based on the applicant’s income and outgoings, for the term of the loan, and that the applicant has a strong record of managing credit in the past.
+This means that we only approve personal loan and retail finance applications where we can demonstrate that loan repayments are affordable, based on the applicant’s income and outgoings, for the term of the loan, and that the applicant has a strong record of managing credit in the past.

 Getting to know you

 An underwriter will review everything that you tell us.
 This begins with the declarations on the application form.
 The key characteristics we consider are age, employment status, income, how long you have lived in your current property, residential status, loan amount, loan purpose and how many earners there are in your household.